lgforsberg/go-whois/README.md

+# go-whois Fork

-# Go Whois, Fork by @lgforsberg, to add more TLD parsers.
+Fork by @lgforsberg, primarily to to add more TLD parsers as the library lacks the ability to do so dynamically.

 All cred to original Author: https://github.com/shlin168/go-whois

 ### Parsers added in Fork: